TomicaKaniski/vibe-coding/README.md

-# 🚚 vibe-coding
+# 🚚 vibe-coding repo

+**Inspired by an episode from ["Scott and Mark Learn To..."](https://www.youtube.com/playlist?list=PL0M0zPgJ3HSf4XZvYgZPUXgSrfzBN26pf) series of podcasts by Scott Hanselman and Mark Russinovich.**

 Welcome to **vibe-coding** – a collection of scripts, tools, and utilities created to make life a little easier and more efficient.
 Whether it's tracking packages or automating everyday tasks, this repository is where ideas come to life with code.

 Anything can happen here!